 Given the potential health consequences associated with beryllium exposure, the U.S. Code of Federal Regulations (CFR) Title 10, Part 850 Chronic Beryllium Disease Prevention Program requires DOE sites to inventory and assess beryllium exposure hazards to determine whether employees are at risk for CBD.
 In response, the DOE Office of Domestic and International Health Studies supports the operation of a surveillance registry of current workers who are exposed to beryllium in their current jobs or may have been exposed to beryllium in the past from work conducted at a DOE site.
 The DOE Beryllium-Associated Worker Registry (BAWR) is a collection of health and exposure information on individuals potentially at risk for CBD due to their work at DOE-owned or leased facilities.
 The goal of the registry is to determine the incidence and prevalence of beryllium sensitization and CBD.
 An additional goal is to monitor and evaluate the effectiveness of DOE's Chronic Beryllium Disease Prevention Program.
 The BAWR continues to monitor workers either exposed or at risk for exposure to beryllium and to assess the occurrence of sensitization and CBD diagnoses to determine the effectiveness of exposure prevention programs.

-The annual report summarizes data cumulative through the most recent calendar year with complete reporting from sites that have determined that employees are at risk due to ongoing or past work.
+The annual dashboard summarizes data cumulative through the most recent calendar year with complete reporting from sites that have determined that employees are at risk due to ongoing or past work.
 These sites have implemented CBD prevention programs that include the reporting of health and exposure data to the DOE BAWR.
 The data at hand provide a basic evaluation of worker protection in beryllium work, both historical and current.
-Analyses in this report may indicate areas of substantial success and provide information that could be of use in identifying areas in which further work may be of benefit in the prevention of CBD.
+Analyses in this dashboard may indicate areas of substantial success and provide information that could be of use in identifying areas in which further work may be of benefit in the prevention of CBD.

 UNITED STATES TRANSURANIUM AND URANIUM REGISTRIES (USTUR)